What is the Climate Action 100+?

 The initial focus list of 100 companies are among the most significant global emitters of greenhouse gases, based on direct and indirect (scope 1, 2 and 3) emissions data, as reported and modelled by CDP.
 The list includes, but is not limited to, companies within the oil and gas, electric power and transportation sectors.

-An additional “+” list of companies, who are identified by investors to be potentially exposed to climate-related financial risks, are expected to be added to the focus list next year and released at the 2018 Investor Summit on Climate Risk in New York City.
+An additional “+” list of companies, who are identified by investors to be potentially exposed to climate-related financial risks, are expected to be added to the focus list this year.

 How can a company be removed from this list?